kennethli319/kennethli319.github.io/index.md

 - Provided pivotal technical leadership in refining the grammatical error correction (GEC) system, orchestrating the seamless integration of rule-based and neural network-based methodologies to enhance system efficiency and performance.
 - (**Model quantization**) Investigated and implemented advanced techniques in quantization, data augmentation, and model optimization to further elevate the system's capabilities.
 - (**LLM with RAG**) Explored providing reference material with LLM (MPT-7B) and Retrieval-Augmented Generation (RAG)
-- Optimize model with in-domain-data and model architecture (tags, vocabulary size).
+- Optimize model with in-domain-data and model architecture (e.g. additional tags, vocabulary size)

 ## Neuroscience